Houserqu/jayce-example/doc/paper/Real-time single-page application development framework based on web sockets.md

 ### Message Protocol

 In addition to the files required for the initial rendering of the browser through the HTTP request, we allow all subsequent data interactions to be implemented through WebSocket, and different types of messages will have different processing logic, in order to ensure that different types of messages can be processed correctly and With the scalability of the system, we have established a simple protocol based on the WebSocket message.
 WebSocket transmission of data content is a string of text, in the message before passing, need to be parsed by the message parser.
 The sender constructs the request object in json format, and then converts it into a json string for transmission to the WebSocket.
 The receiver then parses it into a json object.
 Since both the client and the server are based on JavaScript, json can be processed directly.
 Each message object contains two attributes, header and body.
 The body is the data content.
 The header has two intrinsic properties: url and type.
 The former is the route identifier, which tells the server which route processor to use for processing.
 The latter is the request type.
-The frame has three built-in types: IMMEDIATELY, SUBSCRIBE, and UNSUBSCRIBE.
-Immediate messages, subscription messages, and unsubscribe messages.
-In addition, applications can also add other header information as needed to achieve more flexible services.
+The frame has three built-in type messages:  Immediate messages, subscription messages, and unsubscribe messages.
+In addition, applications can also add other header information as needed.

 ### Automatic Subscription Component